bridgetlane/mason-rummy/README.md

 # Mason Rummy

-A Mason version of Rummy written in Python 3.2.0
+A command-line Mason version of Rummy written in Python 3.2.0

 Created with love for George Mason University